 Proper names, numbers and years can be easy to forget when you’re steeped in research and writing.
 Refer to our handy fact checker when you’re cloudy on the details and need a friendly reminder.

 Full Name: The Butchart Gardens, Ltd.

 Pronunciation: butch-art, butch as in Butch Cassidy

 The Butchart Gardens and The Gardens are referred to in the singular.
 That is, “The Butchart Gardens is” or “The Gardens is”.
 “The Gardens” is used in the same way one would use “The Butchart Gardens”.
 If referring to the various gardens within The Butchart Gardens one would state “the gardens”.

-Close to a million visitors annually
+Over a million visitors annually

 We’re located on Vancouver Island, 23 km (14 miles) north of Victoria, and 20 km (12.5 miles) south of the Vancouver-Victoria ferry terminal at Swartz Bay.
 Our street address is 800 Benvenuto Avenue in Brentwood Bay.